 If you implement many of these compliance procedures the right way, your operations will run more smoothly, you will make fewer mistakes and your employees will be better at their jobs.
 This will turn into customer satisfaction, customer retention and top/bottom-line growth.
 It all fits together, you just need to focus.
 You will also be building a lot of the business infrastructure that may reduce the risk of lawsuits in many areas.

 There can be a big benefit to these efforts – I have seen it first-hand.
 When I work with clients on compliance and procedures, they inevitably find more efficient ways to accomplish their work.
 They engage with customers and build relationships.
-They simply improve all areas of the business.
+They improve all areas of the business and build value.

 Having the policies and procedures in place with regular reviews can avoid compliance disaster along with the fines, legal fees and more.
 It is not enough to get procedures in place and forget about them.
-It is the beginning of the year – a great time to look at building the infrastructure and business process improvement to reduce your exposure.
+Any time is a great time to look at building your infrastructure and business process improvement to reduce your exposure.
 It is not difficult, it takes a plan.
 You can’t do it all at once, but get a start now.
 It will cost you some money but not nearly as much as ignoring these requirements.

 You are building something significant for your future – protect it!